 Requirements and Application

-3.0 GPA and successful completion of Labor and Employment Law by the end of spring 2019.
+3.0 GPA and successful completion of Labor and Employment Law.
 Key qualities and skills: service-mindedness, flexibility, cultural sensitivity, adaptability, maturity, excellent research and writing skills, ability to work in teams, prior international experience a plus.
-Seniors returning to ILR in fall 2019 are eligible.

 ILR students must be on-campus in the spring semester, prior to the summer experience, to enroll in a mandatory pre-departure course.